commands

 Synopsis

-Returns firewall rules for SQL Server instances from the target computer.
+Retrieves Windows firewall rules for SQL Server components from target computers for network troubleshooting and security auditing.

 Description